 You’re reading one of our posts from the ‘stockbroker excellence’ series.
 In this series, we take a look at the different features which help the best UK stockbrokers stand apart from one another.
 This post focuses on the different levels of access that stockbrokers provide to Initial Public Offerings or IPOs for short.

 2020 and 2021 have seen a bumper crop of IPOs.
 An incredible 460 companies listed on US stock exchanges for the first time in 2020.
 This number was far lower in the UK, with 23 companies seeking a listing during that calendar year.
-But this still represents a boom for investment banking (See books) and a flurry of choices for UK investors.
+But this still represents a boom for investment banking (see books) and a flurry of choices for UK investors.

 The decision whether to participate in an IPO is difficult.
 Some investors decide to never engage in the IPO process, others are more selection.
-But a third group of investors are blocked from participating in IPOs simply because their stockbroker account doesn’t allow them to.
+But a third group of investors are blocked from participating in IPOs simply because their FCA regulated broker account doesn’t allow them to.
 But which stockbrokers enable IPO participation and which ones don’t?
 And what does it really mean to participate in an IPO?

 What does it mean to participate in an IPO?